 Which Android Devices Support 5G?

-It is harder to wrangle up all of the Android devices that support 5G compared to the Apple devices due to the sheer number of Android phones on the market.
-Generally, any phone from the past couple of years should be compatible with 5G, but this is not always the case.
+It is harder to wrangle up all of the Android devices that support 5G compared to Apple devices due to the sheer number of Android phones on the market.
+Generally, any phone manufactured in 2019 or later should be compatible with 5G, but this is not always the case.

-The Samsung Galaxy S20, S21, and S22 series phones support 5G along with the Flip and Fold series.’
+The Samsung Galaxy S20 series phones and up support 5G along with the Flip and Fold series.
 In addition, all Google Pixel phones from the Pixel 4 and up are 5G compatible.

 When Should You Turn Off 5G on Your Phone?